 Advising and the Major Professor

 The student must meet minimum Graduate School residence requirements of one continuous academic year of full-time graduate studies at UWM.
-This can be satisfied by completing at least 8 graduate credits in each of two consecutive semesters, or 6 or more graduate credits in each of three consecutive semesters, exclusive of summer sessions.
-Residence credit cannot be earned at the master’s level.
+This can be satisfied by completing at least 8 graduate credits in each of two consecutive semesters, or 6 or more graduate credits in each of three consecutive semesters.

-Students in the Counseling Psychology and School Psychology concentrations are required to complete practicum requirements to become licensed.
+Students are required to complete practicum requirements to become licensed.

-Following Practicum, students in the Counseling Psychology and School Psychology concentrations are required to complete a year-long internship in order to be licensed.
+Following Practicum, students are required to complete a year-long internship in order to be licensed.

-Students are required to work with faculty to have a “publishable” paper within 30 credits of admission to the doctoral program.
-This may be their master’s theses and/or master’s papers, where original research is generated or a critical review of research is developed.
-It may also be a collaborative effort, such as publishing a chapter or article with a faculty advisor or other faculty collaborator.
+Students are required to work with faculty to have a “publishable” paper within 30 credits after admission to the program.
+It may be a collaborative effort, such as publishing a chapter or article with a faculty advisor or other faculty collaborator.

 Doctoral Preliminary Examination